AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 1. Continue customizing the journey as described in the sections below.
 You can connect nodes, rename nodes, apply breakdowns, create audiences, add time constraints, and more.

-### Add the top nodes based on existing nodes
+### Show the top nodes based on existing nodes

 >[!AVAILABILITY]
 >
 >This feature is not yet available.

-You can automatically add the top nodes based on the nodes that are already on the canvas.
+You can automatically show the top nodes based on the nodes that are already on the canvas.
+You can add the top nodes to Journey canvas or view them in a freeform table.

 This option is available for the following objects on the canvas: